Do You Need an Attorney For Severance Pay Compensation?

 Why You Should Hire a Lawyer to Review Your Severance Agreement

 While severance pay is by no means required in California, there are situations in which your employer can be held legally responsible for supplying terminated employees with a severance package.
 If you believe either of the above situations is true in your case, you may have grounds for legal action.
-It is best that you hire a lawyer to review your severance agreement to protect your best interests.
+It is best that you hire an employment lawyer in Los Angeles to review your severance agreement to protect your best interests.

 Here are some examples of the important factors that clients have their attorneys review in a severance agreement: